 In addition, under the U.S.-Israel Income Tax Treaty, 1995, or the U.S.-Israel Tax Treaty, the sale, exchange or disposition of our ordinary shares by a shareholder who is a U.S. resident (for purposes of the U.S.-Israel Tax Treaty) holding the shares as a capital asset is exempt from Israeli capital gains tax unless either (i) the shareholder holds, directly or indirectly, shares representing 10% or more of our voting capital during any part of the 12-month period preceding such sale, exchange or disposition or (ii) the capital gains arising from such sale are attributable to a 'permanent establishment' of the shareholder located in Israel.
-In either case, the sale, exchange or disposition of the shares would be subject to Israeli tax, at the applicable rate; however, under the U.S.-Israel Tax Treaty, the U.S. resident would be permitted to claim tax credit IL tax paid with respect to the sale, exchange or disposition, subject to the limitations in U.S. laws applicable to foreign tax credits.
-The U.S.-Israel Tax Treaty does not relate to U.S. state or local taxes.
+In either case, the sale, exchange or disposition of the shares would be subject to Israeli tax, at the applicable rate; however, under the U.S.-Israel Tax Treaty, the U.S.-Israel Tax Treaty does not relate to U.S. state or local taxes.